damianhakert/damianhakert.github.io/source/direction/index.md

 1. **Chatops** to check => [Hubot](https://hubot.github.com/) which has a [Merge Request](https://gitlab.com/gitlab-org/omnibus-gitlab/merge_requests/564) or [Lita](https://www.lita.io/)

 We're still deciding if application performance monitoring is in our scope, for example with Grafana and InfluxDB.

+We plan to ship all of the above in our Omnibus package.

 Things that are outside our scope are: